 - Speedy response

 Our natural trigger since we all became used to a mobile phone in our pockets is to read and respond to that text message.
 It’s a subtle psychological reaction called nomophobia that’s been with us since the advent and mass spread of mobile technology.
 We’re conditioned to read and respond to text messages faster than many other communications.
-SMS is also a direct channel straight from an organisation to a recipient.
+SMS is also a direct channel straight from an organization to a recipient.

 From the beginning, Annabelle was skeptical about email’s ability to meet their communication needs from confirming orders to moving production along.
 Text messaging, on the other hand, was already an effective and ubiquitous technology that they regularly used in their work and personal lives.